zmalone/chef-web-docs/source/get-started-with-chef-analytics/linux/get-set-up/1/_index.md

 After completing this tutorial, you'll have:

-* the Chef development tools installed on your workstation
+* the Chef development tools installed on your workstation.
-* a Chef server running in your infrastructure
+* a Chef server running in your infrastructure.
-* the `hello_chef_server` cookbook on your Chef server
+* the `hello_chef_server` cookbook on your Chef server.
-* a bootstrapped Linux or Windows Server node containing the `hello_chef_server` cookbook in its run-list
+* a bootstrapped Linux or Windows Server node containing the `hello_chef_server` cookbook in its run-list.

-The Chef server uses RabbitMQ for messaging.
-To connect Chef server to Chef Analytics, you'll also need to open port 5672 (for RabbitMQ) for inbound traffic on your Chef server.